If you’re looking for a shorter guide about working in Canada (this is an unashamedly long one!), have a look here

 Social Insurance Number (SIN)

 This number is essential for starting work in Canada.
 Luckily, it’s super easy to get.
 All you have to do is turn up at your nearest Service Canada office (find it here), ask at the desk how to get your SIN and join the (probable) queue.
 Then hand over your passport which has your new work visa in it.
 The official will ask for an address (you can use your hostel one or a Canadian friend’s) and a few security questions.
-You’ll get a print out with your new SIN number, while the actual SIN card will be sent to the address you gave within a few weeks.
-You can work just with the paper print out.
+You’ll get a print out with your new SIN number.
+As of 2014, actual SIN cards are no longer being produced.

 You might find banking a little different and sometimes frustrating in Canada if you’re from the UK.
 For one, most people pay for their account, even the most basic kind.
 Two, you get charged for everything.
 The majority of accounts have a certain allowance for taking money out (i.e. how many times you can in a month) as well as how often you use it in a shop.
 With most bank cards in Canada you can use them like a debit card; in shops and at petrol stations to pay for goods using the Interac system.